ecnusse/Kea/README.md

 Note that we use the `@precondition` decorator to specify the precondition of the property.
 The precondition is a lambda function that returns a boolean value.
 If the lambda function returns `True`, the property will be executed.
 Otherwise, the property will be skipped.

-To run this property, we need to define a test class that inherits from ``AndroidCheck``.
+To run this property, we need to define a test class that inherits from ``Kea``.
 Then put this property in the test class

 Finally, we can run the property by executing the following command: